-In January 2022, Ms. Lynch departed from our Company and the positions of Chairperson and CEO are no longer held by the same person.
-Dirk Thye, M.D. currently serves as our CEO and our board of directors appointed David A. Lamond as the Chairperson.
-Una Ryan continues to serve as the Lead Independent Director.
-We believe this new leadership structure reinforces the independence of our board of directors in its oversight of the business and affairs of our Company.
+David A. Lamond serves as the Chairperson of our board of directors.
+Una Ryan, OBE, Ph.D. serves as our Lead Independent Director.
+We believe the leadership structure reinforces the independence of our board of directors in its oversight of the business and affairs of our Company.
 In addition, we believe that having separate CEO, independent Chairperson and Lead Independent Director positions creates an environment that is more conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of our board of director to monitor whether management's actions are in the best interests of our Company and its stockholders.
 Our board of directors believes that our Company and stockholders are best served by maintaining flexibility to determine whether and when the Chairperson and CEO positions should be separate or combined to provide the best leadership for our Company.